 Success After Graduation

 Rutgers School of Engineering partners with leading employers to assist students in securing competitive full-time positions.
-With a reported 84 percent career placement within six months of graduation, a Rutgers School of Engineering degree provides students with the confidence they need to enter the increasingly competitive work place.
-The Class of 2016 reported an average salary of $65,000—$15,000 higher than the overall average salary of 2016 graduates, as estimated by the National Association of Colleges and Employers.
+With a reported 83 percent career placement within six months of graduation, a Rutgers School of Engineering degree provides students with the confidence they need to enter the increasingly competitive workplace.
+The Class of 2019 reported an average salary of $69,000 – $4,000 more than that reported by 2018 graduates, as estimated by the National Association of Colleges and Employers.
 With more than 20,000 alumni, SOE graduates can be found all over the world working in a variety of positions

 As you explore Rutgers School of Engineering, please contact us if you have any questions.
 Additional information can be found at Rutgers Admissions.